williamquao/HeyJava/README.md

 - Python 3.7+
 - Java 8 or higher (required for decompilation tools)
+- Node.js and npm (required for Snyk security scanning)
 - Internet connection (for tool installation)

 ## Installation